 “It’s actually interactive because they know the weaknesses in the students’ learning.
 That’s part of scaffolding learning.
 You know there was some sort of uncertainty about the content, and you’re able to have richer discussions to make sure that people didn’t just learn a portion of the knowledge they were supposed to achieve,” she explains.
 “You’re actually giving them an opportunity in a face-to-face classroom to make sure they’re learning all of it.”

-Joosten says this transition to student-centered approaches to blended learning is important for removing barriers to equity for Black, Latinx, Indigenous, and poverty-affected students.
+Joosten says this transition to student-centered approaches to blended learning is important for removing barriers to equity for Black, Latino, Indigenous, and poverty-affected students.
 Her research has found blended learning to be the most effective learning model for closing equity gaps for these students.

 “We also know that student-centered active learning is the most effective pedagogical model for students who are racially minoritized,” Joosten adds.
 “Everybody should have a chance to learn and grow and be able to retain through their courses and program, and we should be there to help them.”